pingiun/hask/docs/source/overview.rst

     )

-As in Haskell, `~hask.lang.syntax.otherwise`:object: will always evaluate to True and can be used as a catch-all in guard expressions.
+As in Haskell, `~hask3.lang.syntax.otherwise`:object: will always evaluate to True and can be used as a catch-all in guard expressions.
 If no match is found (and an otherwise clause is not present), a `NoGuardMatchException` will be raised.

 Guards will also play nicely with sections:

-    >>> from hask import guard, c, otherwise
+    >>> from hask3 import guard, c, otherwise
     >>> porridge_tempurature = 80
     >>> ~(guard(porridge_tempurature)
     ...     | c(__ < 20)  >> "Porridge is too cold!"